 Do you need a loan for your project?

 Algeria, Egypt, Israel, Jordan, Lebanon, Libya*, Morocco, Palestine**, Syria* and Tunisia.

-** This designation shall not be construed as recognition of a State of Palestine and is without prejudice to the individual positions of the Member States on this issue.
+** This designation shall not be construed as recognition of a State of Palestine and is without prejudice to the positions of EU countries on this issue.